IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 - Intent.Application.FluentValidation.Dtos 3.6.0
 - Intent.Application.FluentValidation 3.7.0
 - Intent.Application.MediatR.FluentValidation 4.2.0

+### Microsoft.AspNetCore.Authentication.JwtBearer security update

+For security reasons we have updated the `Microsoft.AspNetCore.Authentication.JwtBearer` nuget package to ensure that no known security vulnerabilities are kept in your code base.

+> [!IMPORTANT]
+> Please update one of the following modules as soon as possible!

+Available from:

+- Intent.AspNetCore.Identity.AccountController 2.0.2
+- Intent.Security.JWT 4.1.4
+- Intent.Security.MSAL 4.1.4

 ### Http Client mapping to a Service can select specific operations now